 Estimated Amount of Purchase Method Required

-\$1,000 - \$1,999 3 verbal or written quotations
+\$1,000 - \$1,999

 \$2,000 and above 3 written/fax quotations

 Number of Proposals or Quotations.
 A good faith effort shall be made to obtain the required number of quotations.
 If the Agency is unable to obtain the required number of quotations, the Agency will document the attempt made at obtaining the quotations.
 In no event shall the failure to obtain the quotations prohibit the procurement.